 Kanzeonji Temple

-Kanzeonji (観世音寺) is a historic temple in Dazaifu, built in 746 during the Nara Period to honor an emperor's mother.
-It was Kyushu's most important temple when Dazaifu was the region's administrative center.
-Although many buildings were lost over time, the main hall, lecture hall, and bell tower still stand.
-The bell tower holds the oldest bell in Japan.
-The temple's Treasure Hall showcases impressive wooden Buddhist statues.
-Nearby, the Kaidanin Hall once served as a Buddhist ordination site and remains a key historical landmark.
+Kanzeonji (観世音寺) is a historic temple located in Dazaifu, established in 746 during the Nara Period to honor the mother of an emperor.
+At its height, it was Kyushu’s most significant temple, playing a central role when Dazaifu was the region’s political and administrative hub.
+Although much of the temple complex has been lost over time, several key structures still remain, including the main hall, lecture hall, and bell tower.
+The bell tower is particularly notable for housing the oldest bell in Japan, a symbol of the temple’s deep historical roots.

 Provided through partner sites